sugarlabs/musicblocks-v4/README.md

 The said repository has been added here as a submodule "_musicblocks-lib_".
 Look out for issues in the [issues](https://github.com/sugarlabs/musicblocks-lib/issues) tab of the repository.

+## Tech Stack

+Music Blocks 2.0 shall be built using `React 17 (with hooks)` and `TypeScript 4`.
+In addition, `SCSS` shall be used for styling. `Webpack` has been configured to transpile and bundle the source code, for deployment on a web browser.

 ## Setup Development Environment